syncfusion-content/xamarin-docs/Xamarin/Maps/PopulateData.md

 ---
 layout: post
-title: Populate Data of Syncfusion Maps control for Xamarin.Forms
+title: Populate Data in Xamarin Maps control | Syncfusion
-description: Learn here all about PopulateData feature in Syncfusion Xamarin.Forms Maps control with data binding support and more.
+description: Learn here all about Populate Data support in Syncfusion Xamarin Maps (SfMaps) control and more.
 platform: xamarin
 control: SfMaps
 documentation: ug
 ---

-# Populate Data in Xamarin Maps(SfMaps)
+# Populate Data in Xamarin Maps (SfMaps)

 This section explains how to populate shape data for providing data input to the maps control and usage of the `ItemsSource` property.